MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 Uploads must adhere to the following parameters.
 An admin can only upload:

-- PNG and JPEG image formats for their logo.
+- PNG and JPEG image formats of your logo.
 - Two variations of the logo images that appear on the Pre-Join and Lobby UI:
   - Dark theme brand logo
   - Light theme brand logo
-- A logo image with a maximum size of 5 MB.
+- Logo images with a maximum size of 5 MB.
-- A logo image with a minimum dimension of 576 x 576 pixels.
+- Logo images with a minimum dimension of 576 x 576 pixels.
-- Upload one image per theme from their device.
+- Upload one image per theme from your device.

 ### Add a custom image